Australia Smoke Alarm Legislation Frequently Asked Questions

 Is this a national or state obligation?

 Throughout Australia control of the requirements to construct and maintain buildings is regulated by each State and Territory.
-In the State of Victoria maintenance of fire protection systems and equipment is controlled by the Victorian Building Authority (VBA).
-These regulations include adoption of technical documents such as the Building Code of Australia (BCA) and
+In the State of Victoria the Victorian Building Authority (VBA) is the key regularity body.
+These regulations include adoption of technical documents such as the Building Code of Australia (BCA) and Australian Standards.

 How long do these alarms last?